 I sat on a bee.

 I also love raw, real honey, not the fake stuff often found in the grocery store.
-And because I try to produce things I use a lot of instead of just buying those things, I've been interested in beekeeping for a couple of years.
+And because I try to produce things I use a lot, instead of just buying those things, I've been interested in beekeeping for a couple of years.
 Last year I began making plans to start our own hive.

 This weekend I was able to attend an all-day beekeeping class for beginners.
 While it wasn't a hands-on class, it was still packed with information - and I do mean packed.
 My head was already swimming by lunchtime, seriously.

-The portion of the class where our instructor talked about where and how to buy bees was exactly what I wanted.
 I should clarify that: the whole class was great, but when he got to this point, everyone in the room sat up and started taking notes.

 Tip #1: Order your bees early.